eye4357/x_make_graphviz_x/README.md

 > "I sketch out every cook before I fire the burner.
 Graphviz is how I show the crew exactly where each molecule flows."

 ## Manifesto
 x_make_graphviz_x is my Graphviz DOT builder—clusters, graph attributes, SVG export, the works.
-It lets me wire diagrams as code so the Road to 0.20.3 teams can see pipelines before a single task executes.
+It lets me wire diagrams as code so the Road to 0.20.4 teams can see pipelines before a single task executes.

-## 0.20.3 Command Sequence
+## 0.20.4 Command Sequence
-Version 0.20.3 threads the JSON board pivot through every diagram.
-Each DOT export now carries the refreshed node annotations so the orchestration crew sees exactly how telemetry flows.
+Version 0.20.4 locks every DOT render behind the shared exporter rig in `x_make_common_x`.
+The generator now calls `export_graphviz_to_svg`, captures the `ExportResult` metadata, and hands the orchestrator a deterministic SVG path for Kanban evidence.
+Missing binaries throw disciplined warnings instead of mystery failures.

 ## Ingredients
 - Python 3.11+